rikschennink/shiny/README.md

         // colors to use
         colors: [
             // offset, color, opacity
-            // ! don't pass rgba or hsla colors, supply the opacity seperatly [0, '#fff', 1], // white at 0%
+            // ! don't pass rgba or hsla colors, supply the opacity seperately [0, '#fff', 1], // white at 0%
             [1, '#fff', 0], // to fully transparent white at 100%
         ]